-Numerous immune effects have been measured in laboratory animals exposed to PCBs (reviewed in ATSDR 2000).
+Numerous immune effects have been measured in laboratory animals exposed to PCBs (ATSDR 2000).
 Changes in the immune system were selected by both ATSDR and EPA as the most sensitive non-cancer endpoint for chronic exposure to PCBs.
-In the critical study chosen by these agencies (Tryphonas et al. 1989, 1991a, 1991b), PCB-treated rhesus monkeys had a dose-related reduction in antibody response to an injected antigen (sheep RBC).
-The diminished production of immunoglobulins IgM and IgG, in response to antigen was statistically-significant at two time points during the study (27 months and 55 months) at the lowest dose of Aroclor 1254 tested: 5 μ g/kg/d.
-No differences in baseline serum concentrations of IgG, IgM or IgA were evident.
+In the critical study chosen by these agencies (Tryphonas et al. 1989, 1991a, 1991b), PCB-treated rhesus monkeys had a dose-related reduction in antibody response to an injected antigen (sheep red blood cells).
+The diminished production of immunoglobulins IgM and IgG, in response to antigen was statistically-significant at two time points during the study (27 months and 55 months) at the lowest dose of Aroclor 1254 tested (5 μg/kg/d).
+No differences in baseline serum concentrations of IgG, IgM, or IgA were evident.
 Both EPA's Reference dose for chronic exposure and ATSDR's minimal risk level were derived from findings of this study at the 5 ug/kg/d dose level (EPA 1994, ATSDR 2000).
-Body burdens after 25 months of dosing at 5 μ g/kg/d were reported to be 10.3 ppb in blood (8.4 ppm in blood when expressed on a lipid basis) (Arnold et al. 1993a, 1993b).
+Body burdens after 25 months of dosing at 5 μg/kg/d were reported to be 10.3 ppb in blood (8.4 ppm in blood when expressed on a lipid basis) and 2.2 ppm in adipose tissue (7.5 ppm in adipose when expressed on a lipid basis) (Arnold et al. 1993a, 1993b).

 The experiment above continued into a breeding phase to measure reproductive and developmental outcomes in the rhesus monkeys.
 Female monkeys treated for 37 months with Aroclor 1254 were bred to unexposed males.
 Among other things, offspring were tested for immunological function.
-A reduction in titres to SRBC (IgM) were statistically significant for the 5 μ g/kg/d dose level at multiple post-natal time points (Arnold et al. 1999).
+A reduction in IgM titres to sheep red blood cells were statistically significant for the 5 μg/kg/d dose level at multiple post-natal time points (Arnold et al. 1999).

-In this study of rhesus monkeys the immune system was not the only endpoint of concern.
-Statistically significant but clinically mild developmental abnormalities were observed in offspring at the 5 μ g/kg/d dose level including nail and nail bed changes, and inflammation and/or enlargement of the tarsal glands.
-There were also adverse reproductive effects that were elevated but did not reach statistical significance at the 5 μ g dose (Arnold et al. 1999).
+Statistically significant but clinically mild developmental abnormalities were observed in offspring at the 5 $\mu$ g/kg/d dose level including nail and nail bed changes, and inflammation and/or enlargement of the tarsal glands.
+There were also adverse reproductive effects that were elevated but did not reach statistical significance at the 5 $\mu$ g dose (Arnold et al. 1999).

 A number of epidemiological studies have reported immune effects associated with human environmental exposures to PCBs.
-Inuit children with high exposure to PCBs and other organochlorines, were reported to have higher incidence of ear infection and lower but not upper respiratory tract infection during the first 5 years of life (Dallaire et al. 2006).
+Inuit children with high exposure to PCBs and other organochlorines, were reported to have higher incidence of ear infection and lower (but not upper) respiratory tract infection during the first five years of life (Dallaire et al. 2006).
 Early life exposures to PCBs have also been associated with reduced response to childhood vaccinations in European children (Weisglas-Kuperus et al. 2000, Heilman et al. 2006) and reduced size of the thymus (Park et al. 2008).